Insure.com ranks 2025’s best insurers. See the winners.

 How American Family scores for customer satisfaction

-American Family, according to Insure.com’s survey of insurance consumers, has the second-highest customer satisfaction score of the insurers we ranked, coming in just behind Erie.
+According to Insure.com’s survey of insurance consumers, American Family has the third-highest customer satisfaction score of the insurers we ranked, coming in just behind Auto-Owners.

 CompanyPercent of customers who are satisfied